 Does the admission charge include access to the watermill and the Playbarn?

-Yes, your admission to Sacrewell includes the chance to explore our Grade II* listed watermill inside and out and all outdoor play areas and the Playbarn, soft play area (subject to availability on timed sessions).
+Yes, your admission to Sacrewell includes the chance to explore our Grade II* listed watermill inside and out and all outdoor play areas and the Playbarn (indoor soft play).

 I have a pet that I can no longer look after, can I donate it to Sacrewell?